bioidiap/bob.ip.qualitymeasure/README.rst

 This package is part of the signal-processing and machine learning toolbox Bob_.
-It provides functions for extracting image-quality features proposed for PAD experiments by different research group.
+It provides functions for extracting image-quality features proposed for PAD experiments by different research groups.
+Image quality measures proposed by Galbally et al (TIFS 2014) and by Wen et al. (TIFS 2015) are implemented in this package.

 Installation
 ------------